-12.7 Relay Exchange
+12.6 Relay Exchange

-Each racer, except for the last, shall tap the body of the next racer within the 30-meter exchange zone.
+Each racer, except for the last, shall make body-to-body contact with the next racer within the 30-meter exchange zone.
 If an outgoing racer is propelled (pushed or shoved) by the incoming team member in the exchange zone, both racers shall be recalled to the exchange zone for a proper contact before the racer taking over can start. ("Straddle tag" shall not be allowed.)

-12.8 Total Relay Time
+12.7 Total Relay Time